decentralized-identity/web-did-resolver/README.md

 }
 ```

-Note this uses the `Secp256k1VerificationKey2018` type and an `ethereumAddress` instead of a `publicKeyHex`, meaning that this DID is owned by an entity that controls the private key associated with that address.
+Note: this example uses the `Secp256k1VerificationKey2018` type and an `ethereumAddress` as a
+publicKey entry, signaling that DID is claiming to control the private key associated with that
+address.

 ## Resolving a DID document

-The resolver presents a simple `resolver()` function that returns a ES6 Promise returning the DID document.
+The resolver presents a simple `resolver()` function that returns a ES6 Promise returning the DID
+document.

 ```js
 import { Resolver } from 'did-resolver'